panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 console.log(name); // logs undefined
 ```

-`name` variable, while being declared, it is not yet initialized so it has `undefined` value.
+`name` variable, while being declared, it is not yet initialized so it has an `undefined` value.

-You can easily reassign values to `let` variables, thing you cannot do with `const` variables - and this is the main difference between the them.
+You can easily reassign values to `let` variables, a thing you cannot do with `const` variables - and this is the main difference between them.

 ```javascript
 const villain = 'Joker';